nekoemperor/CI-Code-Coverage-Pytest/README.md

 Demonstration of how to incorporate pytest code coverage into a Python project.

-The code coverage checking is handled by a custom GitHub Action [`pytester-cov`](https://github.com/marketplace/actions/pytester-cov) written by myself.
+The code coverage checking is handled by a custom GitHub Action [`pytester-cov`](https://github.com/marketplace/actions/pytester-cov).